Designing Responsive Websites: The Game!

 - The student can’t move on to the next box until they ship the one they are on.

 - No copy-pasting from outside sources!
-As soon as the game loses focus it will clear the clipboard.
+As soon as the game gains or loses focus it will clear the clipboard.

 - No elements in ship-ready sites can overlap, unless specified by the user-ordered restrictions.

 - All user-ordered restrictions must be met before the document can go through the scanner without error.

 - Additionally, all site content must be contained within the bounds of each box, otherwise it will be rejected and require further tweaking.

 Once all three sites are shipped completely, the game is won.
 The foreman will appear and congratulate the player, showing them the times they got for each one.
 The play will then be presented with the option to go into Overtime, start again, or quit the game.

 There’s of course a ton more that could be added (specifics of media queries, flexbox, Grid, JS solutions) but I wanted to keep things basic, such that the student can learn and not be overwhelmed.

 What would you add?
 Would there be specifics of web design you feel should be focused on more in a game like this?
 If you have any thoughts/critiques/praise, feel free to sound off in the comments below!
 I always appreciate feedback and chances to improve.